manimaduri/coursera-test/README.md

 # coursera-test
 coursera test repository

-This is a webpage for practising about how to deploy and host pages using github
+This is a webpage for practising about how to deploy and host pages using github pages.